dongdongdong0/Data-Pipeline-for-Bike-sharing-system-/README.md

 ![Bike Sharing Pipeline Diagram](https://github.com/dongdongdong0/Data-Pipeline-for-Bike-sharing-system-/blob/main/data608.png?raw=true)

 ### **Project Overview**
 This project implements a real-time data pipeline to collect and process bike-sharing trip data from multiple city APIs, updated every 10 minutes.
+Each run ingests approximately **4,000 records per API**, accumulating **1.2 MB of data per hour**.
+The pipeline leverages **Apache Airflow, Apache Kafka, AWS S3, and AWS Glue**, storing data in **Parquet format** for efficient querying and analysis.

-Leveraging **Apache Airflow**, **Apache Kafka**, **AWS S3**, and **AWS Glue**, the pipeline ingests approximately 1.2 MB of data per hour in Parquet format, enabling efficient storage and querying.
-Deployed via **Docker**, it ensures scalability and portability.
-The processed data powers a dynamic dashboard, visualizing bike availability trends for operational insights.
-Additionally, explored integrating **Apache Spark** and **Cassandra** for enhanced real-time analytics and structured storage.
+Deployed via **Docker**, the pipeline ensures **scalability and portability**.
+The processed data powers a **dynamic dashboard**, visualizing bike availability trends for operational insights.
+Additionally, the project integrates **Prometheus and Grafana** for real-time monitoring, enabling observability of system performance and task execution.
+Future enhancements may include **Apache Spark and Cassandra** for advanced analytics and structured storage.

 ---